tfelix/bestia-docs/content/docs/server/architecture.md

 ## Entity Component Services

 Entities are described by dynamically attaching components to them.
-ECS system have been proven as a de facto industry standard for recent game development.
+[ECS system](https://en.wikipedia.org/wiki/Entity_component_system) have been proven as a de facto industry standard for recent game development.
 The components only contain the data are attached to entities which merely are an ID in the system.
 The so called systems act upon this data and alter the entities usually this is the case in a fixed tick amount for game logic updates..
 Since the bestia system is event based and not tick based we use a little different approach.
 We define services which work on entities and their components.
 These services are triggered by Akka Actors in case a event message arrives.
-This architecture is called entity component services and allows a better usage of computing resources in a clustered server environment.
+This architecture allows a better usage of computing resources in a clustered server environment.

 A entity factory will create a entity, save it into the memdb and also start a sharded entity into the cluster.
 The factory will also create and setup components which might have also active actors.
 If a component is created,